Get in touch

 Secure

-The endcaps of the shower panel casing are made from pressed aluminium.
-They fit flush with the panel profile and are held securely in place with 4 No. T20 security screws.
-Without the correct tools, the end cap is very difficult to remove and the risk of the panel becoming a 'stash' point minimised.
+End caps are pressed aluminium, designed to fit flush with the panel profile and secured with four T20 security screws.
+Without the correct tool they are extremely difficult to remove, reducing tampering and minimising the risk of the panel being used as a concealment or ‘stash’ point.

 friendly advice on applications and product selection, technical questions to pricing